Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 To learn more, read [Data Science documentation in Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/data-science/).

-The article focuses on constructing a feature engineering system using Azure ML managed feature store and Microsoft Fabric.
+This sample focuses on constructing a feature engineering system using Azure ML managed feature store and Microsoft Fabric.
 It delves into the tracking and monitoring of data lineage for these features through Microsoft Purview.
 The content includes a step-by-step guide for environment setup and running the demo, aiming to expedite the feature engineering process within the Azure ecosystem.

 ## Contents <!-- omit in toc -->